Private lessons offer participants a one-on-one learning experience with a music instructor on their chosen instrument.

 Lessons are offered on all brass and woodwind instruments, percussion, voice, piano and organ, guitar and additional fretted instruments as available, and electric bass.
 For lessons on violin, viola, cello, and string bass, contact

 IUP String Project.

-Private lessons are being offered on all instruments this semester, beginning on Monday, August 31, with both online and in-person option being available, depending on instructor and room availability; however, in order to help instructors
+As with the fall 2020 semester, private lessons are again being offered on all instruments for the spring 2021 semester, which begins on Monday, January 25.
+Both online and in-person options will be available, depending on instructor and room availability.

 First-time IUPCMS participants should utilize the online registration

 form.
 Previous participants simply need to email email@example.com with information on what they’d like lesson-wise for the fall.

 Please see the IUP Community Music School home page for additional information.
 For more information from Indiana University of Pennsylvania, please

 see the comprehensive Coronavirus Information page.
 You should also review the university guidelines for returning to campus, as the IUPCMS protocols are built upon those and those of the IUP Music Department.